 The NSW Premier’s Translation Prize ($30,000) is offered biennially.
 The prize was proposed by the International PEN Sydney Centre and is funded by Multicultural NSW with a trophy, sponsored by Sydney PEN.

 The prize is intended to acknowledge the contribution made to literary culture by Australian translators, and recognizes the vital role that literary translators play in enabling writers and readers to communicate across cultures throughout the world.
 The prize is offered only to translators who translate into English works written in other languages.

 The prize is awarded for a translation in book form.
 Nominated works can be works of fiction, creative non-fiction, or volumes of poetry.
-A nominated work must be at least 40,000 words in length (this does not apply to volumes of poetry).

 Previous winners of the prize are eligible to apply.